Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Background

-Recent work suggests that gender similarity interacts with other design factors such as voice and appearance.
-Feijóo-García et al. \cite{feijoo2024effects} investigated user–agent–designer interactions in the context of mental health support, examining whether demographic similarities influenced engagement.
-Their findings show that both user–agent and designer–agent similarity significantly shape how virtual humans are created and received, with visual and auditory cues often exerting greater influence than verbal information about the designer.
+Recent work suggests that gender similarity interacts with other design factors such as voice and appearance. \cite{feijoo2024effects} investigated user-agent-designer interactions in the context of mental health support, examining whether demographic similarities influenced engagement.
+Their findings show that both user-agent and designer-agent similarity significantly shape how virtual humans are created and received, with visual and auditory cues often exerting greater influence than verbal information about the designer.
 Overall, these results indicate that gender functions as an important social cue in shaping impressions of credibility and expertise, but its impact is moderated by other factors such as voice, appearance, and contextual framing.
 Thus, while gender similarity can enhance acceptance and rapport, its contribution is best understood in relation to the broader set of design features that collectively influence user trust and engagement.